ctkelley/SIAMFANLEquations.jl/README.md

 -- v0.x.1 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.
 Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.

+-- I will formally register the package no earlier than version 0.2.1 and no later than version 0.2.2.

 -- v1.0.0 goes out when the print book is published.
 This means that the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.

 ## Pull Requests